Thursday, September 27, 2012

 What's keeping me?

-I spoke with another LDS member yesterday who had a mellowing effect on me.
+I spoke with another LDS member (John Dehlin) yesterday who had a mellowing effect on me.
 He has walked a balanced line between critic and faithful member for a long while and his arguments are that it is useful to remain in the system and try to have dialogues with LDS church leaders.
 He believes they are coming around.

 I would encourage them, if they talked with me, to post direct responses on LDS.ORG to the most troubling issues faithful members are having.
 I explained to the stake presidency in my "interview" that to hide information is to invite frustration and even anger on the part of members when they learn them through FAIR, MormonThink, or reading Richard Bushman.
 One way or the other, the studious member will find these facts.
 I don't believe the Mormon church intends its members to remain dolts or unlearned sheeple.
 It encourages gospel scholarship.
 However, many of us come unglued about what we learn when we follow that counsel and see what was hidden.